India relaxes fiscal deficit, cuts taxes to spur growth | Malay Mail

 “Given how constrained its finances are, government did not have fiscal legroom to manoeuvre,” he told AFP.

+Rahul Gandhi, former leader of the opposition Congress party, told reporters the budget was devoid of “any concrete strategic ideas” to tackle unemployment, which is at a four-decade high.

+“It describes the government quite well.
+Lot of repetition, rambling and all talk but nothing happens.
+The country is of course suffering and youngsters feel they don’t have a future,” he said.

-Investors also appeared unimpressed, with Mumbai’s Sensex index dropping over 2.5 per cent in afternoon trade. — AFP
+Investors also appeared unimpressed, with Mumbai’s Sensex index closing around 2.5 per cent down after Sitharaman’s speech. — AFP